Mark Cuban: Investments in startups

 In September 2010, Cuban provided an undisclosed amount of venture capital to store-front analytics company Motionloft.
 According to the company's CEO Jon Mills, he cold-emailed Cuban on a whim with the business proposition and said Cuban quickly responded that he would like to hear more.
 Mills credited that sentence for launching the company.
 In November 2013, several investors questioned Cuban about Mills' representation of a pending acquisition of Motionloft.
 Cuban denied an acquisition was in place.
 Mills was terminated as CEO of Motionloft by stockholders on December 1, 2013, and in February 2014 was arrested by the FBI and charged with wire fraud; it was alleged that Mills misrepresented to investors that Motionloft was going to be acquired by Cisco.
 Cuban has gone on record to state that the technology, which at least in part is meant to serve the commercial real estate industry, is "game changing" for tenants.

 In 2019, Cuban, Ashton Kutcher, Steve Watts and Watts' wife Angela acquired a 50% stake in Veldskoen Shoes' United States business.
 In 2021, Cuban, Pantera Capital, BlockTower, Hashed, Cadenza Ventures (backed by 100x Group), CMS and QCP Capital backed a layer-2 decentralized exchange protocol, Injective Protocol and their CEO Eric Chen.
 Also in late 2021, Cuban purchased the entire town of Mustang, Texas, a 77-acre town in Navarro County.
 He told the Dallas Morning News that a friend needed to sell it, and "I don't know what if anything I will do with it."

+Cuban has served as a spokesperson and investor in ZenBusiness, an online platform for business formation and compliance, since 2021.
+He participated in the company's $200 million Series C funding round that year and has appeared in promotional content and events on behalf of the company.

 Shark Tank

-Cuban has been a "shark" investor on the ABC reality program Shark Tank since season two in 2011.
+Cuban became a "shark" investor on the ABC reality program Shark Tank for season two in 2011.